batman-nair/project-defude/README.md

 The image will load up.
 Clicking anywhere sets that as the point of focus, regenerating the image.

+*I've actually pushed in the depth data for the sample images, so you can actually run the program without tensorflow or a trained model for the sample images :)*

 ### To use our nice GUI
 Install dependencies from requirements.txt